BEDFORD GROUP OF INTERNAL DRAINAGE BOARDS

 ii) The financial organisation and accounting arrangements to ensure the proper recording of all sums due to the Boards.

-The AFO shall be responsible for the raising of Sales Ledger invoices and all money received on behalf of the Boards shall be deposited promptly with the AFO.
+The FRO shall be responsible for the raising of Sales Ledger Invoices and all money received on behalf of the Boards shall be deposited promptly with the FRO.

-The Rating Ledger shall be maintained by the RFO, assisted by the AFO.
+The Rating Ledger and Rate book shall be maintained by the RFO, assisted by the FRO.

-The Bedfordshire and River Ivel and Buckingham and River Ouzel Boards have the ability to accept drainage rating payments by debit card over the telephone using Lloyds Bank Internet Payment Gateway.
-The inputting of card details and recording of personal information will be processed in accordance with Data Protection legislation/regulation and an email copy of all transactions will be received by the RFO in real time.
+The Bedfordshire and River Ivel IDB and Buckingham and River Ouzel IDB have the ability to accept drainage rating payments by debit card over the telephone using Lloyds Bank Internet Payment Gateway.
+The inputting of card details and recording of personal information will be processed in accordance with Data Protection legislation/regulation.

 Receipts in the form presented by the RFO shall be prepared by the official concerned on each occasion that cash is received or if requested for any other form of remittance.